XIMDEX/xcms/INSTALLATION.md

     > This information will be requested in the following step.

 5. **Point your web browser** to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.
+    ```
+    If a blank page is shown instead the Installer, try reloading apache2 service and check apache and php log files.
+    ```

 **Thank you for installing Ximdex CMS**.
 Please, contact us at help@ximdex.org if you need further assistance.